renpy/renpy/sphinx/source/translation.rst

 language it actually is.
 (For example, if the game was written in English, English will be the None language.)

+Alternate languages are referred to by names which can double as Python identifiers (starts with a letter or underscore, followed by letters, numbers, and underscores).

 When the None language is selected, most of Ren'Py's translation functionality is disabled.

-Alternate languages are referred to by names which can double as Python identifiers (starts with a letter or underscore, followed by letters, numbers, and underscores).
+A notable exception is for renpy's internal built-in strings, which are not found in your project's code yet will still be included in the distributed version of the game.
+An example of such strings are those found in the accessibility menu.
+You can find these strings in the ``game/tl/None/common.rpym`` file, whose only purposes are 1) to provide translations to these strings when the None language is not english, and 2) to allow creators to customize these strings for their game.

+The initial langage this file will translate the internal strings to, is the language of the launcher at the time when the project is created.

 Generating Translation Files
 ============================